Logo

 Pietro Vierchowod competed for Italy at the 1984 Summer Olympic Games, where Italy managed a fourth-place finish, after reaching the semi-finals of the tournament, although he has never played for Italy in a UEFA European Championship.

-On 13 June 2014, Pietro Vierchowod was announced as the new coach of the Hungarian club, Budapest Honved, but after the team's poor performance on 6 October and lack of company support he resigned.
+On 13 June 2014, Pietro Vierchowod was announced as the new coach of the Hungarian club, Budapest Honved, but after the team's poor performance and the lack of company support, he resigned on 6 October.